To access your official course details for the year you started your degree, please visit the handbook

 If you’re a Deakin alumni commencing a postgraduate award course, you may be eligible to receive a 15% reduction per unit on your enrolment fees.
 Your spouse and members of your immediate family may also be eligible to apply for this bursary.

-Deakin’s Master of Communication will advance your career prospects in one of the fastest growing groups of industries such as content production companies, multimedia businesses, government agencies, marketing and entertainment industries, public relations, and social and market research entities.
-Students who undertake four credits in the independent scholarly research project will be eligible to apply for a PhD.
+Deakin's Master of Communication will advance your career prospects in one of the fastest growing groups of industries with potential employment in content production companies, multimedia businesses, government agencies, marketing and entertainment industries, public relations, and social and market research entities.

 For more information go to DeakinTALENT

-Students completing the PR specialisation and a research project in PR may be eligible for membership of Public Relations Institute of Australia.
+Students completing a Public Relations specialisation and a PR-related research project may be eligible for membership of the Public Relations Institute of Australia.

 Course learning outcomes